 2. Why do some newsletters show images and some don't?
 Will mine show?

 This is a question that almost every newborn email marketer wonders about.
 Ultimately it might come down to the email client used at the receiver's end, bit here's what's true: it makes a difference whether your images in the newsletters are send as attachments or as links.
 If images are send as attachments, they will show automatically resulting in a visually more appealing and effective letter.
 Additionally, remember to add links to your images since people tend to click on tempting graphics.
-To learn more about how images show on newsletters, read the following article: Pictures in newsletters: show or no show?

 3. How do I come up with killer headings for my newsletters?